suda/makethings-spark/README.md

 Easiest way to program Core is to use web IDE called **Build**.
-Go to [https://www.spark.io/login](https://www.spark.io/login) and enter credentials from end of this tutorial.
+Go to [https://www.spark.io/login](https://www.spark.io/login) and enter credentials from the card inside of the Spark Core box.

 After logging in, you should see a panel asking to create new app: